Hacking tutorials

 V. Behind the scenes

 The main steps phases of a web vulnerability scan are spidering and active scanning.
-In order to perform these as an authenticated user, the scanner requires the user’s session cookie.
-It will be used for every request and it will uncover more information than an unauthenticated scan.
+In order to perform these as an authenticated user, the scanner asks for the user’s session cookie.
+You can use it for every request to uncover more information than an unauthenticated scan.

-If you select just the Check authentication option, a screenshot of the user’s page is taken to help you visualize whether the authentication was successful or not.
+If you select just the Check authentication option, it takes a screenshot of the user’s page to help you visualize whether the authentication was successful or not.
 The spidering is not initialized and the scan stops.

 In the Cookie-based authentication, having the session cookie already provided by you, the spidering and active scanning start directly.
 If the cookie is correct, the scan will result in more URLs discovered and analyzed for vulnerabilities.

 Please note that the scanner cannot know if the provided cookie is correct or not.
-It will use it as is and it is up to you to validate if the scan has reached the desired parts of the application.
+It will use it as is and you decide to validate if the scan has reached the desired parts of the application.

 VI.
 Compatibilities

-We currently also support performing authentication testing on Single Page Applications (SPAs) as our website scanner has been upgraded so that it is able to load, detect, and log in the user given the credentials.
+We currently support the option to perform authentication testing on Single Page Applications (SPAs) as our Website Scanner has been upgraded so it can load, detect, and log in the user given the credentials.
 This method is available using the Form-based authentication method and the Recording-Based authentication Recording-based authentication.

 With the Headers-based authentication implemented, our Website Vulnerability Scanner now provides more accurate assessments and enhanced security for the application based on tokens (JWT).